Helioviewer-Project/JHelioviewer-SWHV/extra/test/zenithal_wcs_validation_notes.md

 - [extra/test/validate_jhv_wcs_against_astropy.py](extra/test/validate_jhv_wcs_against_astropy.py)

-Outside the renderer, it reproduces the parts of the JHV WCS/HPC mapping path covered by this validation and compares them directly against Astropy wherever the result is fully defined by WCS.
+Outside the renderer, it reproduces the parts of the JHV WCS/HPC mapping path covered by this note and compares them directly against Astropy wherever the result is fully defined by WCS.

 The validator was applied to a variety of real instrument FITS files and